Bandar Sri Sendayan: Background

-Location & accessibility
+Location and accessibility

 Car

 Located within the borders of the Rantau state constituency, Bandar Sri Sendayan is a 20-minute drive (about 16 km) from downtown Seremban via Federal Route 195, which also connects this development to North–South Expressway Southern Route Exit 218.
 By road, it is about 80 km from Kuala Lumpur and 58 km from Kajang, Selangor.

-Jalan FELDA Sendayan Federal Route 1265 serves as a shortcut to the route to Port Dickson Federal Route 53.
+Federal Route 1265 serves as a shortcut to the Federal Route 53.